3. Configuring the Arduino Environment

 - You should see entries for the Orangutans in the Board menu.

 - If you select one of the Orangutan entries in the Board menu, then you should see several new entries in the “Examples” menu, like “OrangutanMotors” and “OrangutanLCD”.

 If you do not see these new features, then the add-on was probably not installed correctly and you should retry the installation instructions above and restart the Arduino IDE.

 Older versions of the download are provided here for compatibility with older Arduino environments.
-(Please note that these older downloads only provide the libraries, not the hardware add-on).
+(Please note that some of these older downloads only provide the libraries, not the hardware add-on).